maseyka/greenhouse-new/README.md

 1. Serve as an open-source, public-facing reference and driver for Spring technology, including Spring MVC, Security, Integration, Social and Mobile projects.
-2. Help foster and support our passionate application developer community through the development of useful community services.
+2. Help foster and support our passionate application developer community through the development of useful community services

 ## Features